Have you heard the phrase “There are no guarantees in life?”

 So I started a blog on productivity — something I was truly passionate about.

-My readers liked several of the posts and began to see me as a productivity expert.
+My readers liked several of the posts and started to see me as a productivity expert.
 I got approached by friends to learn how to use Siri on the iPhone to save an hour a week.

 I discovered that I loved teaching and sharing knowledge.
 I loved making a difference to their lives.